 Frequent moves due to military orders are unique stressors of military family life.
 These moves can come without warning and without control over future location.
 The move can often cause economic hardships and feelings of isolation.
 Coupled with potential short-term deployments by the service member, military life can result in the military family feeling untethered without the support of their own family or an established local network to rely upon.
 Many junior-enlisted active-duty spouses are young, new parents, away from the familiarity of their home community.

-This program operates each Friday, from September 16 through October 7 at the Harker Heights Wellness Center, 110 Mountain Lion Road
+This program operates Tuesdays and Fridays during the schoolyear, in the Fall and Spring, at the Harker Heights Wellness Center, 110 Mountain Lion Road